nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Encryption Configuration
 ========================

-In ownCloud 8.1 the Encryption app has been changed to the ownCloud Default Encryption Module.
-It has a number of changes and improvements, including:
+In ownCloud 8.1 the server-side encryption has a number of changes and improvements, including:

 * When encryption is enabled, all files are no longer encrypted at user's first logins because this caused timeouts on large installations.
 Instead, only files that are created or updated after encryption has been enabled are encrypted.

 * The "decrypt all" option in the Personal settings has been removed, also for performance reasons.

 * A new option for users to enable/disable encryption on a per mount-point basis.

+* The option to choose from multiple encryption modules.

-The Default Encryption Module encrypts files stored on the ownCloud server, and files on remote storage that is connected to your ownCloud server.
+ownCloud server-side encryption encrypts files stored on the ownCloud server, and files on remote storage that is connected to your ownCloud server.
 Encryption and decryption are performed on the ownCloud server.
 All files sent to remote storage (for example Dropbox and Google Drive) will be encrypted by the ownCloud server, and upon retrieval, decrypted before serving them to you and anyone you have shared them with.

 .. note:: Encrypting files increases their size by roughly 35%, so you must take this into account when you are provisioning storage and setting